Can Collagen Help Sun Damaged Skin?

 Changes to skin cell DNA can cause additional problems.
-It can damage cell functions, particularly in immune cells that live in the dermis.
 UV radiation can increase the inflammatory response, which can alter how quickly skin gets repaired and heals.
-It can also change the elasticity of our skin, and destroy essential proteins called collagen.
+It can also change the elasticity of our skin, and destroy essential proteins called collagen

 What is Collagen?